JetBrains/intellij-sdk-docs/topics/appendix/api_notable/api_notable_list_2022.md

 Specifying Threading for Actions
 : Implementations of `AnAction` need to override `getActionUpdateThread()` as detailed in [](basic_action_system.md#principal-implementation-overrides).

+Threading assertions in tests
+: All rules for [threading](general_threading_rules.md) are now checked in tests as well.

 ### IntelliJ IDEA 2022.3